LukeShortCloud/rootpages/src/packages.rst

 Creating a user or group can be done one of two ways.

--  Dynamically = Let the system deciede what user identification number (UID) and group ID (GID) to use.
+-  Dynamically = Let the system decide what user identification number (UID) and group ID (GID) to use.
 -  Static = Specify a specific UID or GID number to use.
 This is useful for keeping permissions identical on multiple platforms.